How to make automatic buttonholes?

 The role of the automatic buttonhole foot

-What equipment should be prepared before making an automatic buttonhole?
+What equipment to prepare before making an automatic buttonhole?

 The success of a buttonhole does not depend solely on the machine.
-Proper preparation of the materials is essential to avoid irregular or distorted buttonholes.
+Good preparation of the materials is essential to avoid irregular or distorted buttonholes.

 Essential equipment for a successful buttonhole